RDFLib/VocExcel/README.rst

     ~$ python convert.py vocabulary-x.xlsx

 As long as a Python environment containing the program's needed modules, listed in ``requirements.txt`` are installed.
+As above, the script will work out, based on file endings, if this is an Excel to RDF or an RDF to Excel conversion.

 4. Python module
 ````````````````
-The converter program can be called from other Python programs, perhaps as part of a chain of processing.
+The converter program has two methods that can be called from other Python programs, perhaps as part of a chain of processing, for Excel to RDF and RDF to Excel: `rdf_to_excel()` & `excel_to_rdf()`.
 For this, you would need code like this:

 ::

     from vocexcel import convert
     from pathlib import Path

-    convert.convert_file(Path(".") / "path" / "to" /"vocab-file.xlsx")
+    convert.rdf_to_excel(Path(".") / "path" / "to" /"vocab-file.xlsx")

+Or similar code for the reverse conversion, RDF to Excel using `convert.excel_to_rdf()`.

-This will create a file ``vocab-file.ttl`` in the same directory as the ``vocab-file.xlsx``.
+This will create an output file, ``vocab-file.ttl`` for Excel to RDF, in the same directory as the input file.

-There are several options for ``convert_file()``, just see the function itself in ``vocexcel/convert.py``.
+There are several options for the conversion functions, just see the functions themselves in ``vocexcel/convert.py``.

 5. Online
 `````````